Ngizim people

 The Ngizim people (Ngizmawa, Ngezzim, Ngijim, Ngujam, Ngazar, Nkazzar, Ngisam) live in Yobe State, northeastern Nigeria.
 As of 1993, there were an estimated 100,000 Ngizim.
-The tribe lives primarily in Potiskum, the largest city in Yobe State and originally a Ngizim town, as well as the areas to the east and south of the city.
-Ngizim populations once inhabited parts of Borno and Jigawa states, but have since lost their cultural identity after being assimilated into other ethnic groups.
+The tribe live primarily in Potiskum, the largest city in Yobe State and originally a Ngizim town, as well as the areas to the east and south of the city.
+Ngizim populations once inhabited parts of Borno and Jigawa States, but have since lost their cultural identity after being assimilated into other ethnic groups.
 The Ngizim speak a Chadic language also called Ngizim.